LightningCreations/lclib/doc/Vector.md

 (2): Computes the magnetude of this vector.
 Same as `sqrt(magnetudeSquared())` where sqrt is looked up using ADL and in namespace std.
 This method does not participate in overload resolution, unless `magnetudeSquared()` is well formed and returns a value of type `Q`, and overload resolution for `sqrt(Q)` succeeds, where `sqrt` is looked up using ADL and in namespace std.
 The result type is the return type of the method that was resolved.

 (3): Normalizes the vector (reduces it to a vector with length 1).
 This is the same as `(*this)/magnetude()`.
 If that expression is not well formed, then the method does not participate in overload resolution.
 The result type is the result type of that expression.

+(4): Returns the angle of this vector.
+This is the same as `atan2(x,y)` where atan2 is looked up using ADL and in namespace std.
+This method does not participate in overload resolution if that expression is not well-formed in an unevaluated context.
+The result type is the result type of that expression.

 #### Exceptions ####